1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/The Rise and Fall of T.D Lysenko.md

 (Medvedev and Lerner, p.
 10) Here is one scientist who was a Darwinist that was slandered as well as his students

-“In this manner Lysenko formulated his basic genetical
-idea (the presence of some property of heredity distributed
-throughout the cell)”
-(Medvedev and Lerner, p.
-28)

 “Promoters of such shaky and insecure trends usually seek
 support from any popular names, and frequently cite as
 authorities deceased and (obligatorily) native scientists.”